 Does the firm owner want to see his business continue its operations or does he prefer that it gets dissolved?
-Answering this question will help to establish whether the company will end up being liquidated, merged with another, sold or set up for transition via succession planning.
+Answering this question will help to establish whether the company will end up being liquidated, merged with another, or sold and set up for transition via succession planning.

 Why a Business Exit Strategy is Important

-An exit plan requires that one keeps consistent and up-to-date data regarding the business performance.
-It means that company owners will always have a good understanding of their revenue streams – both the cash inflows and outflows.
+An exit plan requires that one keeps consistent and up-to-date data regarding the business’ performance.
+This means that company owners will always have a good understanding of their revenue streams and cash inflows and outflows.
 They are able to determine the activities that are bringing in the most revenue and how this revenue is being spent.